Xezard/XConfiguration/README.md

 ## Notes
 - This project is still in develpment stage.
 - Comments in the configuration file are not currently supported.

+## License
+XConfiguration is licensed under the Apache 2.0 License.
+Please see [LICENSE](https://github.com/Xezard/XConfiguration/blob/master/LICENSE "LICENSE") for more info.